bcoles/kasld/CONTRIBUTING.md

 typical distro ships.
 Equal values mean the analysing binary knows the target's base, which is what gates the compile-time projection macros; a bracket that is too narrow excludes a legitimate kernel from its own window.

+**`PAGE_SIZE_MIN` / `PAGE_SIZE_MAX`** — the bracket containing every page size
+the architecture admits, taken from the `HAVE_PAGE_SIZE_*` selectors in the kernel's own `arch/<arch>/Kconfig` rather than from what a distro ships.
+Six of the twelve supported architectures fix one size and six do not: arm64, loongarch64 and mips reach 64 KiB, and 32-bit powerpc reaches 256 KiB.
+Equal values mean the analysing binary knows the target's page size, which is what gates `pfn_to_phys()` — a page-frame number counts the *target* kernel's pages, so converting one to a byte address with this build's constant is wrong by up to 64x where the two differ.
+Where they differ the multiplier must come from the `SF_PAGE_SIZE` observation, and a rule with neither declines rather than
+guessing: the quantities built on such a span are bounds, and an understated span moves a bound past the truth it is supposed to contain.

 **`LINEAR_MAP_ANCHOR`** — where the physical address the kernel maps at `PAGE_OFFSET` comes from, since a rule pairing a direct-map virtual with a